oliiso/Roman-Numeral-Calculator/README.md

 # Roman-Numeral-Calculator
-An addition calculator that adds Roman Numerals
+A python addition calculator that adds Roman Numerals